xmartlabs/blog/_posts/2022-06-27-Top EVM-compatible-frameworks.md

 ## What dApp Frameworks have to offer

-- The ability to run a local blockchain node for testing and development purposes.
+- The ability to run a local blockchain node for testing and development proposes.
 - Tools to compile your solidity code to bytecode.
 - A testing framework.
 - Multiple environments.
 Connection to local development, Testnet, and Mainnet networks to deploy, test, and debug smart contracts.